dlccyes/CollegeNotes/docs/NTUNotes/Junior/Computer Networks/Computer Networks.md

 ##### Timeout

 $TimeoutInterval = EstimatedRTT+4\cdot DevRTT$
-- timeout interval should > Estimated RTT, and the more fluntuating RTT is, the bigger the margin
+- timeout interval should > Estimated RTT, and the more fluctuating RTT is, the bigger the margin
 - TimeoutInterval will double after timeout, follow the formula again after receiving next segment
 	- exponential backoff